rseldner/Log-File-IP-Sanitizer/README.md

 Y

 Enter the domain or string you wish to remove:

 Private.Domain.Name

-Enter the string you wish to replace this with: E.g. DOMAIN.COM DOMAINREDACTED
+Enter the string you wish to replace this with:

+DOMAINREDACTED